gpmorales/gpmorales/README.md

 ## Hello there! 👋

-#### 🎯 Incoming Software Engineer IC2 @ RII

-I'm an Emory CS student with a near-perfect GPA, specializing in backend development while also bringing strong DevOps experience.
-Currently, I work at RII, a defense technology contractor, where I contribute to cutting-edge projects for the DoD, Joint Staff, Combatant Commands, and the USAF.
+I'm an Emory CS student with a near-perfect GPA, specializing in backend development and bringing strong DevOps experience.
+I work for a defense contractor, contributing to cutting-edge projects for the DoD, Joint Staff, Combatant Commands, and the USAF.
 My experience includes building scalable systems, automating deployments, and optimizing cloud infrastructure.

 ---